mbn-ms-dk/DaprTool/demos/documentation/demos.md

 You should see the following:
 ![Image showing root command help](/demos/documentation/images/demos_main_help.png)

+* To test and make sure eveything works there are Postman Collections added to the project [here](https://github.com/mbn-ms-dk/DaprTool/tree/main/demos/PostmanCollections)

 # demos Tool commands, subcommands and options
 The root command is `demos` and will initially lauch the tool.
 Options are added to a command using hyphen(s) as in `--<option>` and subcommands are used in conjunction with the rootcommand